 Marsha I. Cohen, Esq. - Executive Director

-Celebrating 20 years as the executive director of the Homeless Advocacy Project (HAP) in Philadelphia, Marsha is the public voice of a growing nonprofit that exists to meet the legal and advocacy needs of homeless individuals and families in the region.
-Under her leadership, HAP has grown from an annual budget of $200,000 to $1.5 million in 2017 and has increased its staff from 4 to 14.
+Celebrating 21 years as the executive director of the Homeless Advocacy Project (HAP) in Philadelphia, Marsha is the public voice of a growing nonprofit that exists to meet the legal and advocacy needs of homeless individuals and families in the region.
+Under her leadership, HAP has grown from an annual budget of $200,000 to over $1.7 million in 2019 and has increased its staff from 4 to 15.